tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 The "Sec-Token-Limit" is an Item Structured Header {{!RFC8941}}.
 Its value MUST be an Integer.
-This header is sent on Issuer-to-Attester responses ({{response-one}}), and contains the number of times a Client can retrieve a token for the requested Origin, set by the Issuer.
+This header is sent on Issuer-to-Attester responses ({{response-one}}), and contains the number of times a Client can retrieve a token for the requested Origin within a policy window, as set by the Issuer.
 Its ABNF is:

 ~~~
     Sec-Token-Limit = sf-integer